QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 => background
 => foreground
 => + new image asset
-=> new assets should be moved in the same folder v26
+=> new assets should be moved to the same folder v26

 <https://developer.android.com/codelabs/basic-android-kotlin-training-display-list-cards> (3 => easy way to import icon).
 </details>